psychemedia/storytelling-notes/tales-to-tell.md

 https://www.youtube.com/watch?v=Nn7F5yjsA9M

 Beira , goddess of winter / the Cailleach
-WIklipedia "n Scotland and Ireland, the first farmer to finish the grain harvest made a corn dolly, representing the Cailleach (also called "the Carlin or Carline"[19]), from the last sheaf of the crop.
+Wikipedia "n Scotland and Ireland, the first farmer to finish the grain harvest made a corn dolly, representing the Cailleach (also called "the Carlin or Carline"[19]), from the last sheaf of the crop.
 The figure would then be tossed into the field of a neighbor who had not yet finished bringing in their grain.
 The last farmer to finish had the responsibility to take in and care for the corn dolly for the next year, with the implication they'd have to feed and house the hag all winter.
 Competition was fierce to avoid having to take in the Old Woman.[20]"

 https://www.jstor.org/stable/pdf/1256390.pdf?casa_token=knPSiBTXw0wAAAAA:Dm34W2PoVFunj4fAMRiXP9s_-pxGFRunFddoNiw-rPVauxA4exyKZyDz4qC9twZTlqKFFpyApuAudnqALB3UOQY9co39Aoq7BWkCVkiKaD2eHxcD6XQV
 Legends and Traditions of the Cailleach Bheara or Old Woman (Hag) of Beare